Lesson 3: Room By Room

 It was the most innocent and direct encouragement I could have asked for, and it was exactly the push I needed to begin.

 Off I went.
-I bought two small pillows from a local shop, and it was a domino effect.
-The pillows are pictured on my couch– the two bright ones in the middle!
+I bought two colorful throw pillows from a local shop, and it was a domino effect.

 I spent about a year dreaming up a plan before I made a single change.
 I had this idea to create a simple color palette, but when I tried to follow the standard “three-color rule,” it just didn’t feel right.

 If you follow me on Instagram, you’ve probably heard me say ‘one wall at a time adds up.’
 It’s true!
-Our home has come together in a series of ‘one wall at a time’ projects.
+Our home has come together in a series of exactly those little projects.

 Focusing on a single, manageable project makes the process feel less daunting and a lot more fun.
 It’s the easiest way to get started, build confidence, and feel the joy of a finished space.